UniMath/agda-unimath/NAMING-CONVENTIONS.md

 ## Examples

-The library contains, for example, an entry `is-iso-hom-Ring` for the predicate that a ring homomorphism is an isomorphsim.
+For example, the library has an entry named `is-iso-hom-Ring` for the predicate that a ring homomorphism is an isomorphsim.
 The most significant aspect of this predicate is the assertion that something is an isomorphism.
 Furthermore, we make this assertion about ring homomorphisms.
 The name `is-iso-hom-Ring` is